Rosela Gjylbegu

-Rosela Gjylbegu ([ɾɔˈsɛla ɟylbɛɡu]; born 13 March 1987) is an Albanian singer who won Kënga Magjike in 2009.
+Rosela Gjylbegu ([ɾɔˈsɛla ɟylbɛɡu]; born 13 March 1987) is an Albanian singer who won the Kënga Magjike music competition in 2009.

 Life

-Rosela graduated at the Shkolla e Mesme Pedagogjike in Shkodër, obtaining a degree in Social Work at the University of Tirana since when she has resided in Tirana, and finished a master's degree in gender equality.
+Rosela graduated at the Shkolla e Mesme Pedagogjike in Shkodër and obtained a degree in Social Work at the University of Tirana since residing there, and finished a master's degree in gender equality.
 Since 2009 she works at the Albanian Parliament in the Public relations Directorate.
 Admires ballet and various sports.

 In her early childhood she took part in various school activities, continuing with her participation in Shkodër's children festivals as a choir singer, and later as a solo performer.
 Although passionate about ballet at school and part of ballet troupe there, she randomly started her music career when in a celebration, at age eleven, she filled in for her absent friend to sing Mariah Carey's "Without You".
 Her performance impressed her teacher who brought her to the "Qendra Kulturore e Fëmijëve" (Children's Cultural Centre).
 In 1999 she performed in a trio titled "Të Europës jemi ne" (We are Europe's) composed by Jetmir Barbullushi and won the second prize.
 During the same period she took part in different activities around the town of Shkodër and other school activities.

-Despite taking part in many competitions, it was only in 2003 Rosela was given an excellent opportunity to show her talent.
+Despite taking part in many competitions, it was only in 2003 when Rosela was given an excellent opportunity to show her talent.
 This involved participation in "Ethet e së premtes mbrëma", or "Krasta Show", after showman Adi Krasta, the Albanian equivalent of "Pop Idol", which in a way changed her life forever and gave her a chance to show off her values and vocal talent.
 She reached third place and immediately became famous, winning the audience's sympathy.